Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic09/topic9_part1_time_series_python.md

 Up to now, the methods that we've discussed have been for a single future point prediction (with some nice smoothing).
 That is cool, but it is also not enough.
 Let's extend exponential smoothing so that we can predict two future points (of course, we will also include more smoothing).

 Series decomposition will help us -- we obtain two components: intercept (i.e. level) $\ell$ and slope (i.e. trend) $b$.
-We have learnt to predict intercept (or expected series value) with our previous methods; now, we will apply the same exponential smoothing to the trend by assuming that the future direction of the time series changes depends on the previous weighted changes.
+We have learned to predict intercept (or expected series value) with our previous methods; now, we will apply the same exponential smoothing to the trend by assuming that the future direction of the time series changes depend on the previous weighted changes.
 As a result, we get the following set of functions:

 $$\ell_x = \alpha y_x + (1-\alpha)(\ell_{x-1} + b_{x-1})$$